UtkarshSatav/UtkarshSatav/README.md

 - 👋 Hi, I’m @UtkarshSatav
-- 👀 I’m interested in game developer
+- 👀 I’m interested in game developer, frontend, figma, graphic designing, video editting etc.
 - 🌱 I’m currently learning computer science engineering
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate in open source
 - 📫 How to reach me mail me on Ianutkarsh@gmail.com
 - ⚡ Fun fact: my instgram is the darkest place in the world